laosun004/laosun004.github.io/_pages/about.md

  - Statistical Learning
  - Automated Machine Learning

-On the theoretical side, my research focuses on designing stochastic optimization algorithms (gradient-based or gradient-free) and analyzing the efficiency of these algorithms.
+On the theoretical side, my research focuses on designing stochastic optimization algorithms (gradient-based or gradient-free) and analyzing the effeciency of these algorithms.
 On the applied side, I seek to apply stochastic optimization methods in statisical learning related problems.